MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/overriding-monitor-edids.md

 - EDID version 1.0 through 1.2 consists of a single block of data, per the VESA specification.
 - With EDID version 1.3 or enhanced EDID (E-EDID), manufacturers can specify one or more extension blocks in addition to the primary block.

 Each block is numbered, starting with 0 for the initial block.
-To update EDID info, the manufacturer’s INF specifies the number of the block to be updated and provides 128 bytes of EDID data to replace the original block.
+To update EDID info, the manufacturer's INF specifies the number of the block to be updated and provides 128 bytes of EDID data to replace the original block.
 The monitor driver obtains the updated data for the corrected blocks from the registry and uses the EEPROM data for the remaining blocks.

 ## Updating an EDID

 To update an EDID by using an INF:

-1. The monitor manufacturer implements an INF that contains the updated EDID information and downloads the file to the user’s computer.
+1. The monitor manufacturer implements an INF that contains the updated EDID information and downloads the file to the user's computer.
 This can be done through Windows Update or by shipping a CD with the monitor.
-2. Device installation will the updated EDID information from the INF and stores the information as values under the [hardware key](../install/opening-a-device-s-hardware-key.md) of the monitor device.
+2. Device installation reads the updated EDID information from the INF and stores the information as values under the [hardware key](../install/opening-a-device-s-hardware-key.md) of the monitor device.
 Each EDID override is stored under a separate key under the hardware key of the device.
 3. The monitor driver checks the registry during initialization and uses any EDID information that's stored there instead of the corresponding information on EEPROM.
 EDID information that has been added to the registry always takes precedence over EEPROM EDID info.
 4. Windows components and user-mode apps use the updated EDID info.